Jeremiah3019/sorting_algorithms/README.md

 **Task 12.
 Dealer, File: 1000-sort_deck.c, deck.h:**
  Writing a function that sorts a deck of cards.
 Prototype: void sort_deck(deck_node_t **deck); You are allowed to use the C standard library function qsort.
 Please use the following data structures:

-You have to push you deck.h header file, containing the previous data structures definition.
+You have to push your deck.h header file, containing the previous data structures definition.
 Each node of the doubly linked list contains a card that you cannot modify.
 You have to swap the nodes.
 You can assume there is exactly 52 elements in the doubly linked list.
 You are free to use the sorting algorithm of your choice.
 The deck must be ordered: From Ace to King.
 From Spades to Diamonds.
 See example below.